 Match-winner is the most straightforward bet you will come across.
 As its name suggests, a match-winner stake is a wager on which player or a team will win the next match.
 Since draws are impossible in bowls, you only need to pick between the 2 sides and correctly predict which of the 2 will come out ahead.

-The only thing that matters with match-winner bowls is the final result, so a player can either win by one point, in the playoffs, or in straight sets.
+The only thing that matters with match-winner bowls is the final result, so a player can either win by one point in the playoffs or straight sets.

-The winning margin is a popular bowls bet type available on all bowls bookmakers, and it can be used in 2 ways.
+The winning margin is a popular bowls bet type available to all bowls bookmakers, and it can be used in 2 ways.

 If you’re betting on bowls game that is played as best-of, you can wager on a set margin.
 So, for example, if the match is Bo3, you can predict by how much a player will win – either 2-0 or 2-1.

 The other way to use winning margin bets is to wager on points, in which case it doesn’t matter whether the match is Bo1, Bo3, or Bo5.
 With a points margin, you’re guessing how many points a player or a team will win a set.
 This approach is similar to how you bet on how many points a basketball team will win in the next match.